-Aspiring accounting professionals may be wondering what career path to take: certified public accountant (CPA) or certified management accountant (CMA)?
+Aspiring accounting professionals may wonder what career path to take: certified public accountant (CPA) or certified management accountant (CMA).
 Both professions offer great opportunities, but they are distinct in their scope and requirements.
 In this blog, we will examine the differences between CPA vs CMA, including education requirements, salary ranges, and more.

 A CMA, on the other hand, is an accounting professional who specializes in management accounting.
-They work within organizations, analyzing financial data, and providing advice on how to improve performance, reduce costs, and optimize resource allocation.
+They analyze financial data within organizations and provide advice on how to improve performance, reduce costs, and optimize resource allocation.
 They also play a strategic role in decision-making and often work closely with other departments such as marketing, operations, and human resources.
 CMAs are certified by the Institute of Management Accountants (IMA) and must pass a rigorous exam and meet specific educational and experience requirements.

 For CPAs, the educational requirements vary by state but typically include at least 150 credit hours of coursework.
 This includes achieving the minimum number of accounting and business-related courses.
 Some states may also require candidates to have a certain number of accounting or business-related work experience, pass an ethics exam, and complete continuing education courses to maintain their license.

-The salary range for both professions vary based on factors such as years of experience, location, industry, and company size.
+The salary range for both professions varies based on factors such as years of experience, location, industry, and company size.
 According to the Institute of Management Accountants (IMA), the median annual salary for CPAs in the United States was $135,758 as of 2021.
-The IMA also reported that the median annual salary for CMAs, was $122,000 as of 2021.
-However, having certifications as both a CMA and a CPA resulted in a 49% increase in salary over those with neither certification with a median salary of $140,000.
+The IMA also reported that the median annual salary for CMAs was $122,000 as of 2021.
+However, individuals with both certifications saw a 49% increase in salary over those with neither certification—increasing their median salary to $140,000.